resham-chana/TMD/README.md

 - I like tracking things like films I watch, how many rows of knitting I have done and books I've read.
 - I’m better 1-1 than in group calls.
 - I love a list (setting tasks in a list format in an email is amazing for me!) and a good amount of direction and clear communication
-- Please talk to me about race, feminism, leicester and bodybuilding.
+- Please talk to me about race, feminism, leicester, bodybuilding, film and maths.

 ---